Few dishes tantalize my senses like blackened salmon, especially when it’s baked to crispy perfection in the oven.

 The Story Behind This Recipe

 This recipe started as an experiment on a busy weeknight when I didn’t want to pan-sear anything.
 Baking the salmon with a blackened-style rub turned out to be a lot easier and less messy, and the results were surprisingly close to the skillet version.
 Over time, it became a go-to because it strikes that balance between simplicity and strong flavor.
+While traditional blackening is done in a hot skillet, this oven-baked method recreates the same bold spice crust with far less mess.

-Why I Love This Recipe (And You Will Too)
+Why I Love This Recipe

 - Quick Cooking Time: Ready in about 15 minutes.